Jackson’s Lock and the Port of Reading

 View from Penn Street Bridge looking north, Reading Canal foreground.
 Leinbach’s Hill at left, Lebanon Valley Railroad at center.
 C. Late 1800s.

 Location.
+Marker has been reported damaged.
 40° 19.444′ N, 75° 55.585′ W. Marker is in Reading, Pennsylvania, in Berks County.
 Marker is on Canal Street.
+The marker is located in Heritage Park.
 Touch for map.
-The marker is located in Heritage Park.
 Marker is in this post office area: Reading PA 19602, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-James Maurer (within shouting distance of this marker); Hunter Liggett (approx. 0.6 miles away); Doctor Jonathan Potts (approx. 0.8 miles away); Dr. Bodo Otto
+At least 8 other markers are within walking distance of this location.
+A different marker also named Jackson's Lock and the Port of Reading (within shouting distance of this marker); James H. Maurer (within shouting distance of this marker); The Dead Have No Rights (approx. 0.3 miles away); Hunter Liggett

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on June 18, 2015, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 316 times since then and 45 times this year.
-Photos: 1, 2, 3. submitted on June 18, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+This page was last revised on November 29, 2020.
+It was originally submitted on June 18, 2015, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 425 times since then and 14 times this year.
+Photos: 1. submitted on June 18, 2015, by Don Morfe of Baltimore, Maryland.
+2. submitted on November 29, 2020, by Devry Becker Jones of Washington, District of Columbia.
+3. submitted on June 18, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.